rathneesh06/abhiyaan-app/README.md

 3. Rebooted

-__After all the intenses smashing of the keyboard for almost 20 mins , here is the final termial with the end result!!!__
+__After all the intense smashing of the keyboard for almost 20 mins , here is the final termial with the end result!!!__
    ![](https://github.com/rathneesh06/abhiyaan-app/blob/main/enddadjoke.png)